 The Fishery Centers will be a resource for fisher education, catch monitor efforts, and operational decision making.
 Community sponsored fishery governance groups will have all the tools to resolve fishery disputes and govern effectively.
 So while the Government will set the rules on fishing ground access, it is the cooperative that will have a stake in implementation and largely control enforcement.

 Given the allotment of vessel licenses in a limited entry fishery area, the licenses will gain value.
 More importantly, these assets will increase in value with the success of the fishery over time.
 Fishers will have the choice to sell their license value upon retirement or pass it along to their children, which makes the license a source for retirement income as well as a fishery management control.

-From community managed enforcement down to the vessel license, our model enables fishers to further invest in both the short term and long term health of their fishery.
+From community managed enforcement to the vessel licensing, our Community Based Fisheries Management Model (CBFMM) enables fishers to further invest in both the short term and long term health of their fishery.